Autodesk and LUNAR design collaborated to re-think traditional clocks. The result was Time Machine -…

 CAM isn’t just about controlling machines on a shop floor.
 It’s about bringing together software, machines, processes, and people to build really great parts.
 If this is your first time diving into the world of CAM, I highly encourage you to reach out to a local shop to get an inside tour.
 Feel the hum of the CNC machines in your feet, or slide your hand across a part fresh out of the machine.
 It’s an incredible experience that I hope future generations get to enjoy.
 CAM is all about the human touch.

 Still dinking around with a separate CAD and CAM tool?
 Fusion 360 has both.
-Try Fusion 360 for free today.
+Try Fusion 360 today.